 You can literally play this game how you want.
 Data chunks are highlighted for you so there is no need to read through lengthy documents.
 This is great for people who just want to casually play the game without getting too involved with the lore.
 However, for those of us who are lore junkies, there is nothing restricting you from reading full emails, text conversations and website articles.
 By doing this, Orwell opens itself up to casual and in-depth players alike.

 My biggest issue with the gameplay is the “conflicting data chunks” feature.
 Conflicting data chunks are when two pieces of data contradict each other, and only one of them can be uploaded.
 The conflicting data chunks act as the main source of Orwell’s “choice matters” system.
 However, in more than one instance, a pair of conflicting data chunks can both be valid pieces of information.
-I’ll provide an example, but it will contain spoilers, so a spoiler alert is in effect for the next paragraph.

 There’s not much to talk about when it comes to the graphics because, like with gameplay, they are simple.
-While playing, it will feel like you are on an actual database.
+While playing, it will feel like you are in an actual database.
 As shown off to the side, what you see on screen is basically a dashboard specific to the Orwell system.
 It looks, feels and operates just like a web browser with the exception that you cannot input specific URLs.